 University Maryland.
 I now live in Baltimore.

-A second book, Self Storage (finalist for the Georgia Poetry Prize and other
+A second book, Relief Effort (finalist for the Georgia Poetry Prize and other

 competitions), is currently under review.
 I'm also at work on two new projects: a book of poems from Kyrgyzstan, Regarding the Sluice Gates of Bishkek,